Luther Vandross Net Worth 2024

 Luther Ronzoni Vandross Jr.[6] was born on April 20, 1951, at Bellevue Hospital, in the Kips Bay neighborhood of Manhattan, New York City.[7]
 His birth occurred concurrently with General Douglas MacArthur's ticker-tape parade throughout the same city.
 He was the fourth and youngest child, as well as the second son of Mary Ida Vandross and Luther Vandross Sr.[8] His father was an upholsterer and singer,[9] and his mother was a nurse.[10]
 Vandross was raised in Manhattan's Lower East Side in the Alfred E. Smith Houses public housing development.[11]
 At the age of three, having his own phonograph, Vandross taught himself to play the piano by ear.[6]

 His father died of diabetes when Luther was eight years old.[6][11][12]
 In 2003, Vandross wrote the song "Dance with My Father" and dedicated it to him; the title was based on his childhood memories and his mother's recollections of the family singing and dancing in the house.
 His family moved to the Bronx when he was nine.[13]
-His sisters, Patricia "Pat" and Ann, began taking Vandross to the Apollo Theater and to a theater in Brooklyn to see Dionne Warwick and Aretha Franklin.[6]
+His sisters, Patricia "Pat" and Ann, began taking Vandross to the Apollo Theater and to a theater in Brooklyn to see Dionne Warwick and Aretha Franklin perform.[6]
 Patricia sang with the vocal group The Crests[14] and was featured on the songs "My Juanita" and "Sweetest One".[9][15]

 Vandross graduated from William Howard Taft High School in the Bronx in 1969,[14] and attended Western Michigan University for one and a half semesters before dropping out to continue pursuing a career in music.[16]